What Makes Android so popular?

-Google was a core driver behind the creation of the Open Handset Alliance (OHA).
-The OHA was formed in November 2007 and today has 77 members from across the mobile industry value chain: 12 mobile network operators; 20 device manufacturers; 20 semiconductor companies; 15 software solutions; and 10 software commercialization companies.
+Google was a core driver behind the creation of the Open Handset Alliance (OHA), which was formed in November 2007.
+Today it has 77 members from across the mobile industry value chain: 12 mobile network operators; 20 device manufacturers; 20 semiconductor companies; 15 software solutions; and 10 software commercialization companies.
 Android, the OHA’s platform, has helped Google attract widespread interest from a number of leading companies in the mobile industry.
 The popularity of Android opens a potential opportunity for Google to create a large market for its mobile advertising and mobile search activities.
-There is also likely to become future synergies with Google’s activities in social networking and in the enterprise market.
+It is also likely that there will be future synergies with Google’s activities in social networking and in the enterprise market.

 Deep software to hardware integration